zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 zenml integration install gcp
 ```

-Additionally, you will need docker installed on your system.
+Additionally, you will need Docker  installed on your system.

 ## The cloud stack